ice-leo/UPD-CRS-Prof-Predictor/README.md

 streamlit run streamlit_app.py
 ```

 The app provides fields for class number, day, room, semester, and start/end times.
 It displays the predicted professor.
+The app also has a dashboard for easy visualizations.

 ---